The writers at Griboedov's

 English > Characters > Moscow characters > The writers at Gridoedov's

 Bulgakov describes the visitors of the Griboedov house on the evening of Berlioz' death.
-Most of them he only mentions briefly, but with some striking characteristics.
+Most of them he only mentioned briefly, but with some striking characteristics.
 Often it are hints enabling the reader to connect them with real life characters.

-First there are the twelve members of MASSOLIT's executive board.
+First there are the twelve members of Massolit's executive board.
 Their chairman, Berlioz, just decapitated, is not present for obvious reasons.
 Ten others are explicetly mentioned by Bulgakov: Beskudnikov, Dvubratsky, Bos'n George, Zagrivov, Poprichin, Ababkov, Glukharev, Deniskin, Quant and Zjeldybin.
 We can only guess who the two other characters are.
-Maybe one of them is the voice we only hear once in the discussion, when Boz'n says that there's three thousand of them in MASSOLIT.
-"Three thousand one hundred and eleven", someone put in from the corner.
+Maybe one of them is the voice we only hear once in the discussion, when Boz'n says that there's three thousand of them in Massolit. «Three thousand one hundred and eleven», someone put in from the corner.

-Rather than parodying specific writers, Bulgakov employs Gogol's device of significant and funny-sounding names in this passage, like:
+Rather than parodying specific writers, Bulgakov also employs Gogol's device of significant and funny-sounding names in this passage, like:

 Glukharev - Глухарев - black grouse